rapidsai/deployment/source/cloud/azure/azureml.md

 # Azure Machine Learning

-RAPIDS can be deployed at scale using [Azure Machine Learning Service](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning) and easily scales up to any size needed.
+RAPIDS can be deployed at scale using [Azure Machine Learning Service](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning) and can be scaled up to any size needed.

 ## Pre-requisites